caltechlibrary/irdmtools/eprint2rdm.1.md

 # SYNOPSIS

-eprint2rdm [OPTIONS] EPRINT_HOSTNANE EPRINT_ID
+eprint2rdm [OPTIONS] [EPRINT_HOST] EPRINT_ID

 # DESCRIPTION

 eprint2rdm is a Caltech Library centric command line application that takes an EPrint hostname and EPrint ID and returns a JSON document suitable to import into Invenio RDM.
 It relies on access to EPrint's REST API.
-It uses EPRINT_USER and EPRINT_PASSWORD environment variables to access the API.
+It uses EPRINT_USER, EPRINT_PASSWORD and EPRINT_HOST environment variables to access the API.
 Using the "-all-ids" options you can get a list of keys available from the EPrints REST API.

 eprint2rdm can havest a set of eprint ids into a dataset collection using the "-id-list" and "-harvest" options.
 You map also provide